saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week1-and-2.md

 The feedback was about:

 + Ensuring that my codefiles end with newline.
-+ Ensuring that my config is consumable by tethology.
++ Ensuring that my config is consumable by teuthology.
 + Ensuring that the instructions for running the tests actually work.

 ## Blockers